i6h/priority-bot/README.md

 - **<a href="https://discord.js.org/" target="_blank">discord.js</a>**: A powerful Node.js module that allows you to interact with the Discord API, enabling rich functionality for managing roles and handling server events.
 - **<a href="https://pnpm.io/" target="_blank">pnpm</a>**: Recommended for faster and more efficient dependency management.
-- **<a href="https://github.com/Re2team/connectqueue" target="_blank">connectqueue</a>**: For better performance, especially in high-traffic Discord servers, using the `connectqueue` system is recommended to manage and process tasks in a queue efficiently.
+- **<a href="https://github.com/i6h/connectqueue" target="_blank">connectqueue</a>**: For improved compatibility, especially with various Discord setups, using the `connectqueue` system is recommended to manage and process tasks in a queue efficiently.

 ## 🚀 Installation